KeyboardKit/KeyboardKit/Readmes/Actions.md

 * `tab` - sends a tab character to the text proxy when `tapped`
 * `none`- use this for empty "placeholder" keys that do nothing

+These actions can be applied to keyboard buttons or triggered programatically.

+## Handling actions

+You can use these actions in any way you like, but KeyboardKit lets you specify a `KeyboardActionHandler` that will be used to handle actions.

+`KeyboardContext` has an `actionHandler` property that can be used to get and set the current action handler.

+KeyboardKit will apply a `StandardKeyboardActionHandler` by default, but you can inject a custom action handler if you want.

 ## Actions for tap, long press, repeat etc.

-The `tap` and `long press` behavior described above is the standard behavior that is automatically applied if you use the default action handler.
-If you don't use the default handler, you can handle any action in any way you like.

-All actions that has no explicit `long press` action default uses the same action as for `tap`.
+The `tap` and `long press` behaviors described above are the standard behaviors that are automatically applied if you use or inherit `StandardKeyboardActionHandler`.
+Actions that have no explicit `long press` action uses the same action as for `tap`.

 Many actions have no standard behavior, since their behavior depend on your application.
-For instance, `image` only represents an image button, but you have to decide what to do with a tapped or long pressed image.
+For instance, `image` requires that you decide what to do with a tapped or long pressed image, and implement it in your keyboard.

-Some actions in the list represents actions from other platforms.
-For instance `command`, `function` and `option` do not exist in iOS, but may still serve a functional or semantical purpose in your keyboard.
+You can handle actions that have no standard behavior by implementing a custom action handler, like the demo app does.

 ## Appearance